Skip to main content

 Entry Age

 Across Australia, on a very consistent basis, the average age on entry to a Retirement Village is around 75; with an average stay of between 8 to 9 years.
-It's important to appreciate that although retirement villages may be advertised for "over 55's", the age profile is actually substantially older.
-The figures for 2022 reflect a continual increased "ageing" of the population in retirement homes - perhaps a consequence of the Covid pandemic.
+It's important to appreciate that although retirement villages may be advertised for "over 55's", the age profile is actually substantially older - with an average resident age of 80.

 What kind of interest do you purchase in your Unit?

-The vast majority of Village residents (88%) occupy their properties on a Loan & Lease or Loan & Licence basis - freehold or strata interests are uncommon, and becoming more so, and pure rental arrangement are still (very) rare in terms of the villages taking part in the survey.
+The majority of Village residents (76%) occupy their properties on a Loan & Lease or Loan & Licence basis - freehold or strata interests are uncommon, and becoming more so, and pure rental arrangement are still relatively rare in terms of the villages taking part in the survey, but increasing from a small base.
+What is interesting is the "Other" category of interest, which has increased significantly - this may represent a recategorisation, or more "hybrid" structures being used.

 The Pricing of Retirement Village Units